 Improvement requires a team approach and the team needs to work together effectively to deliver change.
-Key roles in a service development team should include:
+Key roles in a project team should include:

 - a lead to co-ordinate the project and facilitate the team

 - service leads (clinical and non-clinical) who have the authority to change processes

 - a data analyst to provide support accessing and interpreting data, and

 - a quality improvement practitioner such as a team member with QI training or experience being part of a QI project.

 In addition to your project team, it is also good practice to have a sponsor to provide support from a senior management level to help overcome challenges you may encounter within the wider organisation.

 1.1 Working as a team

 The project team should agree how they will work together and communicate regularly for the duration of the project.
 When agreeing how to work together you should consider:

 - Can you use time in existing meetings to discuss the project?